vanheeringen-lab/gimmemotifs/docs/index.rst

 gimme index
 ~~~~~~~~~~~

 Creates an index to use with GimmeMotifs.
-See section
-[sec:configuration] for details.
+See :ref:`Configuration` for details.

 gimme background
 ~~~~~~~~~~~~~~~~